RealEpicGamerOfficial/Get.AI/README.md

 Devolped by RealEpicGamerOfficial | Anyone can use or fork this repo, BUT MUST GIVE CREDIT.

 ## Main Notice
 [Notice!]
 THIS IS NOT AN AI OR AI PLATFORM.
 THIS ONLY HOST A SEARCH ENGINE FOR AI AND LINKS AI PLATFORMS.

+## Licence
+This software is CC BY-NC-ND (Creative Commons Attribution-NonCommercial-NoDerivatives)

 ## Suported Operating Systems and Conditions
 Get.AI (Get AI App) Made for running as site, (https://realepicgamerofficial.github.io/Get.AI/), or in a browser on the following Operating Systems.
 ChromeOS, Windows 10/11, Android.